Special School District of St. Louis County

-Special School District of St. Louis County (SSD) is a county-wide school district for differently-abled children and for vocational studies in St. Louis County, Missouri.
+Special School District of St. Louis County (SSD) is a county-wide school district for children with disabilities and for vocational studies in St. Louis County, Missouri.
 Its headquarters are in Town and Country.

 History

-It was created in 1957 because county parents wanted their disabled children to be educated; accordingly county residents voted for the creation of the district.
+It was created in 1957 because county parents wanted their children with disabilities to be educated; accordingly county residents voted for the creation of the district.
 Additionally, state-level politicians approved the district's creation.
-Holly K. Hacker of the St. Louis Post-Dispatch wrote that because disabled children were not guaranteed a public education at the time, the creation of the SSD "was a bold" action.
+Holly K. Hacker of the St. Louis Post-Dispatch wrote that because children with disabilities were not guaranteed a public education at the time, the creation of the SSD "was a bold" action.

 The district was aiming to fully establish itself circa 1960-1961.

 In 1965 it also began establishing career and technical education programs for all residents in the county.

-By 1999 the majority of differently abled students received some services from the SSD but were primarily students of local school districts.
-The differences in operations and scheduling between the entities complicated the education of that group of differently abled students.
+By 1999 the majority of students with disabilities received some services from the SSD but were primarily students of local school districts.
+The differences in operations and scheduling between the entities complicated the education of that group of students with disabilities.